openshift/installer/docs/user/openstack/observability.md

 In this example, we'll use an external storage to store the metrics.
 We'll assume that the external storage is another Prometheus instance.

-We will set up remote-write from both instances, authenticating them with mTLS (mutual TLS).
+We will set up remote-write from both OpenStack and OpenShift, authenticating them with mTLS (mutual TLS).
 The target Prometheus needs to be configured to accept client TLS certificates, and remote write.